ss4ws/markdown-cv/index.md

 ## PRESENTATIONS & WORKSHOPS

 `2019`
-__Visualizing Students' Flourishing__
-Contemplative Pedagogy Across the Languages: Towards a More Mindful Learning Experience
-Institute of World Languages, University of Virginia.
+__Visualizing Students' Flourishing__, "Contemplative Pedagogy Across the Languages: Towards a More Mindful Learning Experience", Institute of World Languages, University of Virginia.

 `2019`
-__Augmented Reality and Digital Space__
-Augmented Reality and Language Learning, New Forms of Immersion
-Institute of World Languages, University of Virginia.
+__Augmented Reality and Digital Space__, "Augmented Reality and Language Learning, New Forms of Immersion", Institute of World Languages, University of Virginia.

 `2017`
 __Workshop on video making with a smartphone__, Architecture School, University of Virginia.